“Thousands of scientists are cutting back on Twitter, seeding angst and uncertainty.” And Mastodon was the most common destination if they opened…

 Related to the recent episode by an author of conflicting reviews of Covid-19 infection fatality rates that triggered this post, including his own: I criticized both reviews at the center of this when they were preprints.
 I have never met Gideon Meyerowitz-Katz (and haven’t cited or criticized his work prior to that).
-He responded graciously and diligently, both publicly and privately.
+He responded graciously, both publicly and privately.
 I have known John Ioannidis for decades (and often cited and praised his publications).
 I have also (less often) criticized work he’s done, before and during the pandemic (see for example, here, here, and here; and I wrote a post about EBM heroes and disillusion around one of those episodes.)
 I criticized Ioannidis on Twitter when I saw what he had written (eg here), and communicated with him privately.
 [Update April 11] Ioannidis requested the removal of the egregious material, responding to concerns in particular from students who criticized him – a welcome outcome.